 Eliminate Excess Inventory & Maximize Service Levels

 Any organization that has to manage a complex, distributed inventory portfolio faces a difficult challenge balancing the need to meet service levels while keeping costs as low as possible.
-Whether managing components, service parts, MRO items, unpredictable finished goods, raw materials or all of the above, there are four common four common underlying root causes to inventory pain: intermittent demand, rule of thumb planning, ad-hoc processes, and SKU proliferation.
+Whether managing components, service parts, MRO items, unpredictable finished goods, raw materials or all of the above, there are four common underlying root causes to inventory pain: intermittent demand, rule of thumb planning, ad-hoc processes, and SKU proliferation.
 Smart Software’s inventory planning & optimization platform, Smart IP&O, addresses these root causes by providing a single, easy to use, and scalable environment for planning demand and inventory policy.
 It extends beyond traditional demand planning and forecasting by leveraging probability modeling and analytics to drive inventory strategy.
 Our software predicts continuously, leveraging our field-proven forecasting and optimization engines to forecast demand and lead times, predict excess and out-of-stocks, monitor inventory performance, and optimize planning parameters.
 Smart IP&O makes inventory optimization easy to implement and maintain.
 Learn more about these root causes and our approach by clicking below.

 AUTOMATED STATISTICAL ANALYSIS DRIVES INVENTORY MANAGEMENT